AgaMiko/academic-kickstart/content/project/bird-song-classification/index.md

 title: "Bird Song Classification"
 subtitle: "Have you ever wondered about the name of the bird you just heard singing?"
 summary: "Sound-Based Bird Classification using Convolutional Neural Networks and Mel-Cepstrum Sepctrograms"
-abstract: This project was designed to be a collaboration on a real-life problem which machine learning can help to solve with a typical structure of a data science project including data research and analysis, data preparation, creation of models, analysis of results (or model improvement) and the final presentation.
-After the weeks of work, the group has managed to build a solution that predicts the right bird’s name with 87% accuracy on the test sample.
-Are you curious about the solution that has been built?
-We invite you to travel into a world of birds songs.

 authors: [Agnieszka Mikołajczyk, Magdalena Kortas, Monika Serkowska, Małgorzata Ciwoniuk, Agata Dragan-Górska, Magdalena Kamińska, Ewa Tusień]
 tags: [Sound Analysis, Deep Learning]
 categories: []